Course Catalogue

 IST-102 PC Hardware

 IST-102 PC Hardware will teach students how to install and maintain PC hardware.
-Students will learn about hardware components, their function and troubleshooting its failures.
+Students will learn about hardware components, their functions, and troubleshooting its failures.
 In addition, students will learn how to install and configure external peripherals.
 PC hardware upgrade and maintenance issues will also be covered in this course.
-2-2-3

 • Pre Requisite: None